-Sleeping restlessly?
+Are you sleeping restlessly?
 Feeling irritable or moody?
 Forgetting little things or feeling overwhelmed?
 Don’t worry.
 We’ve all been there.
 You’re probably just stressed out.
 Have you ever heard of mindfulness?

 When is stress good and when is it bad?

-Stress is a something everyone experiences when feeling challenged, but it isn’t always a bad thing.
+Stress is something everyone experiences when feeling challenged, but it isn’t always a bad thing.
 In the short term, stress can be advantageous.
 It can be handy for a burst of extra energy and focus — like when you’re playing a competitive sport, or have to speak in public.

 What is mindfulness and how does it help to cope with stress?